kylestetz/CLNDR/README.md

   },
   // an array of event objects
   events: [],
+  // if you're supplying an events array, dateParameter points to the field in your event object containing a date string.
+It's set to 'date' by default.
+  dateParameter: 'date',
   // a callback when the calendar is done rendering.
 This is a good place to bind custom event handlers.
   doneRendering: function(){ }
 });